awils27/OBS-GPI-UE/README.md

 # OBS Browser Source: Scene Trigger

 A simple static HTML page that sends a single HTTP `PUT` request to a configurable endpoint when the page loads.
 Ideal for use as an OBS Browser Source or any other scenario where you want to trigger a remote action (e.g. in Unreal Engine) on page load, with an optional `branch` parameter passed via URL.
+From this youtube video: [https://youtu.be/vRuTxzV2Rfo](https://youtu.be/vRuTxzV2Rfo)

 ## Features